 Al Buraq Wall (Wailing Wall)

 The Jews call it the Wailing Wall as they believe it is the only sign left of the sacred Herodian Temple.
 It is now known as the Western Wall.
-In the past, Jews didn’t focused much on it.
+In the past, Jews didn’t focus much on it.